 The courtyard at the museum is also home to the Johnstown Swift Project where specially designed nest boxes for swifts like swallows and house martins have been erected to give a home to these birds.
 They return annually to nest and have their young.

-You will have to be eager eyed to spot a swift as they are the fastest bird in the world when they are in level flight!
+You will have to be eagle eyed to spot a swift as they are the fastest bird in the world when they are in level flight!

 National Museum of Ireland – Natural History, Dublin